Tuesday, 25 December 2007

 Cleveland returned after 17 years on the road to Birmingham Alabama where he now teaches music and Jazz at the UAB's music department.

-Still going strong, but Cleveland Eaton will go down in and indeed, history as one of the greatest 's ever!
+Still going strong, but Cleveland Eaton will go down in jazz bass history and indeed, jazz history as one of the greatest jazz musician's ever!

 Haydn Huckle